mcejp/bmboot/doc/bsp.rst

+On the one hand, the BSP lets us _not_ rewrite the world from scratch.

+It provides convenient things like:
+- startup code
+- linker script
+- peripheral drivers (relevant for us: IpiPsu, ScuGic)
+- assembly intrinsics

-The BSP is a thorn in the side and we would like to remove this dependency.
+On the other hand, it is a thorn in the side and we would like to remove this dependency.

 Known usage: